1991 San Francisco Giants season

-The 1991 San Francisco Giants season was the Giants' 109th season in Major League Baseball, their 34th season in San Francisco since their move from New York following the 1957 season, and their 32nd at Candlestick Park.
+The San Francisco Giants played their 109th season in Major League Baseball in 1991.
+It was their 34th season in San Francisco since their move from New York following the 1957 season and their 32nd season at Candlestick Park.
 The team finished in fourth place in the National League West with a 75–87 record, 19 games behind the Atlanta Braves.